KaboomFox/electrum-zcl/gui/kivy/Readme.md

 The Kivy GUI is used with Electrum on Android devices.
 To generate an APK file, follow these instructions.

 ## 1. Install python-for-android (p4a)
 p4a is used to package Electrum, Python, SDL and a bootstrap Java app into an APK file.
 We patched p4a to add some functionality we need for Electrum.
 Until those changes are merged into p4a, you need to merge them locally (into the master branch):

 2. [kivy/python-for-android#1217](https://github.com/kivy/python-for-android/pull/1217)

-Something like this should work:
+Something like this should work (might need to sudo to access opt (mac)):

 ```sh
 cd /opt